Betadino/betadino.github.io/content/projects/indianajoao.md

 **Description:**
 Indiana João is a game I developed with my fellow students, featuring a unique control mechanism utilizing a Raspberry Pico and advanced programming techniques.
 The project highlights the integration of the C/C++ SDK, Fourier Fast Transform, and the TinyUSB library to create innovative audio-based controls.

 **Work**

-- Made the microphone controller for the game.
-- Chose and developed the game theme and design.
-- Made some code in animation functions.
+My part on the project was the concept of the game and the implementation of a HID through the Raspberry Pico with the use of the C/C++ SDK, Fourier Fast Transform, and the TinyUSB library to implement controls that requires the player to sing a certain note to do an action.

 ### Check it out [here](https://tic80.com/play?cart=4145).

-**Technological Highlights:**
-- **Raspberry Pico:** Utilized as the main microcontroller to process audio input.
+- **Raspberry Pico:** Utilized as the main micro controller that behaves as a composite HID to process audio input where the algorithm analyzes sound and sends the output signals to the main pc as keyboard inputs.
-- **C/C++ SDK:** Leveraged for efficient and effective coding.
-- **Fourier Fast Transform:** Implemented to analyze audio frequencies and convert them into game controls.
-- **TinyUSB Library:** Ensured seamless USB connectivity and data transfer.
+- **Sound wave analysis with Fourier Fast Transform (FFT):** I utilized a library that had the part to collect and store the samples and analyzes them using the Fourier Transform equation.
+[This is the library used, made by googol](https://github.com/Googool/pico_fft)
+- **TinyUSB Library:** This was the library used for pico to behave as HID and program the base input functions.

 **Innovative Controls:**
 - **Jump:** Frequencies of C (3rd and 4th octaves)